 In order to become a real estate agent, you will need to obtain and hold a real estate license in your state.
-However, steps for acquiring such license varies from state to state.
-You may select your state below to get most up-to-date information about real estate licensing requirements.
+However, steps for acquiring the license varies from state to state.
+So, You want to select your state below to get most up-to-date information about real estate licensing requirements.

 Becoming a real estate agent